slothsoft/sprint-simulation/README.md

 I have honestly no practical idea besides pre-assigning tasks.

-It should be clear to forbid questions towards the time estimations, even if the estimation is off by a lot.
-But this would work in the case were one or many team members did not understand the task correctly and questions should have been asked.
+A straight-forward way would be to forbid questions towards the time estimations, even if the estimation is off by a lot.
+But this would work against the case were one or many team members did not understand the task correctly and questions should have been asked.

-Since the entire estimation only works if individual members estimate well, this should be trained.
+Since the entire estimation only works if each team member estimates well, this should be trained.
 For this you would need to make team members find their original estimation and see how much off they were eventually.
 For this purpose they should ignore the team estimate.
 Which of course makes monitoring the tasks hard.

 But honestly: *I* estimated I need 10 hours for a task, 4 team members estimated 30min each - which is an average of 2h 30min.
 Why do I have to beg for the remaining 7h if I never agreed to do it in that time?
 But that is what is happening again and again.
 And the team members wouldn't be able to do this in 30min either - they just don't care because they know they won't be doing that task.
+(Yes, this is an actual example that happened like this multiple times.)

 Which is, in short, the entire reason why team estimations do not work.

-There is one solution that works, but that is not really practical: use teams were everybody has a similar performance.
-That way estimations that stay just close to the group won't cost the team too much time.
+There is one solution that works, but it is not really practical: use teams were everybody has a similar performance.
+That way junior estimations that just stay close to the group won't cost the team too much time.